 Knee problems are very common.
 At their worst, they cause pain that interferes with daily activities, including walking.
 You may feel this pain when bending your knee, while putting weight on it, or all the time.
 However, there are treatments and pain management options that can eliminate or alleviate these problems.
 Pain management specialists are especially suited to help.
-Anesthesiologists who are experts in pain management are trained to evaluate and develop a treatment plan specifically for each patient.
+As a medical doctor, anesthesiologists are experts in pain management and are trained to evaluate and develop a treatment plan specifically for each patient.

 Your knee joint is made of bone, cartilage, ligaments, and fluid.
 Muscles and tendons help the knee joint move.
 When any of these structures is damaged, you have knee problems.
 These are some of the more common causes of knee pain: